steven-halla/casino_hell/README.md

 Need to update Bar to have a food item, roach burger, lots of protein Items need description when hoovering in shop
 Need to fix it to where player can appear at fixed points on each map

+I was worried about this , quest giver janet is not persisting,